Propel-2-Excel/propel2excel-points-system-backend/README.md

-# Propel2Excel Points System 🚀
+# Career Gamification Points System 🚀

 A comprehensive career-focused platform that combines a sophisticated Discord bot, robust backend API, and professional resume review system to motivate and reward student achievement.
 Built with Django REST Framework and featuring real-time activity tracking, automated scheduling, and interactive rewards.